Integrity (glossary entry)

 Integrity as a Personal Attribute

 An important concept related to many of the other topics in this glossary is integrity.
-With regard to tasks, actions and commitments thereto (see priorities), "integrity" is used in its more common meaning (roughly synonymous with "honesty").
+With regard to tasks, actions and commitments thereto (see priorities), "integrity" is used in its more common meaning (roughly synonymous with "reliability and honesty").

-To put it another way, a person "has integrity" if he does what he said he would do.
+To put it another way, a person "has integrity" if they do what they said they would do.
 Saying one thing and doing something else, or not saying anything, diminishes integrity.

 So, integrity comes from the combination of statement and action, reflected upon the person as a perception of character.